So You Want to Work In... a Law Firm

 Law firms look for students who can function in a professional environment (dress professionally, answer the phone professionally, etc.).
 Being dependable is key.
 Many firms look for bilingual students.
 The ability to multi-task and prioritize is important.
 You’ll also need a strong resume prior to applying so contact the front desk for an appointment with a career coach or check out the Resumes/Coverletters section to get started!

 Craft a compelling resume and cover letter.
 Demonstrate your interest in legal affairs and your strong organizational and analytical skills in your documents.
-For help getting started, use our online resume-building tool, OptimalResume.
+For help getting started, use our online resume writing guide.
 Then bring in your documents for a review with a LACS Career Coach, call for appointment: 512-471-7900.

 Research information about law firms.
 Consider the location, major departments/practices, base salaries, perks, reviews, stats, quality of life meters, clients and profiles.
 Check out the Vault Guide to the Top 100 Law Firms for help researching and evaluating all these areas, the guide is available in the LACS Career Resource Library, (FAC 18).
-Learn more about the online version of Vault here!
+Access Vault via your BTT Gateway account under the External Links tab.

 Network with friends, family, colleagues, professors and others who may work in or know someone who works in the legal profession.
 Check out the Texas Exes Career Network to connect with UT alumni working in law firms in the area of specialization and location of interest to you - alumni can offer professional and relevant advice about your interests and job search.